Experience Historical Rooks County

 There are no admission fees at any locations, however, tour guide tips would be welcome.
 All arrangements must be made in advance.

-Frank Walker Museum and Stockton – The day would begin with a tour of the Frank Walker Museum in Stockton.
+Rooks County Museum and Stockton – The day would begin with a tour of the Rooks County Museum in Stockton.
 The Rooks County Historical Society maintains the museum, which features memorabilia from the early days of Rooks County.
 Next would be tour of the Rooks County Courthouse in downtown Stockton.
 The Courthouse is now listed on the National Register of Historic Places and features solid marble throughout the building.
 A noon lunch could be catered at the newly renovated Nova Theatre with a tour of the building after lunch, or you could visit one of the local restaurants for lunch.
 A current list can be found here.

 Next would be a tour of the Waller-Coolbaugh 20th Century House.
 The house was built in 1905 and is now preserved as a local landmark.
-The afternoon could conclude with an opportunity to visit the Main Street Gallery in downtown Stockton.
-The gallery exhibits many works of local and regional artists, artisans, and craftspeople.
+The afternoon could conclude with an opportunity to visit some of the unique shops on Main Street.

 There is a $3.00 admission fee to the Coolbaugh House.
 There is no admission fee to the museum, but donations are appreciated.
 For tours, contact 785-425-7227.